grafana/alloy/docs/sources/introduction/backward-compatibility.md

 * **Upstream changes**: Much of the functionality of {{< param "PRODUCT_NAME" >}} is built on top of other software, such as OpenTelemetry Collector and Prometheus.
 If upstream software breaks compatibility, we may need to reflect this in {{< param "PRODUCT_NAME" >}}.

+* **Community components**: Community components are components implemented and maintained by the community.
+They are not covered by our backward compatibility strategy.

 We try, whenever possible, to resolve these issues without breaking compatibility.

 [semantic versioning]: https://semver.org/